-- In Imaginarium of Dr Parnassus the Devil is this.
+- In The Imaginarium Of Dr Parnassus, Mr. Nick the Devil is this.

 - In Drive Angry, the demon sent after Nicolas Cage's character, known as the Accountant (played by William Fichtner), wears a black suit that never tarnishes.
 He can crash in a car off a bridge and walk out dressed impeccably, without a single crease.

-- Lee Woo-Jin, the antagonist of Oldboy.
-The final confrontation happens just after he had a shower, which means we are treated to the Man of Wealth and Taste's version of a Lock and Load Montage, including loving close-ups of his tie clip, his cufflinks, his shoelaces...
+- Lee Woo-Jin, the antagonist of Oldboy (2003).
+The final confrontation happens just after he had a shower, which means we are treated to the Man Of Wealth And Taste's version of a Lock and Load Montage, including loving close-ups of his tie clip, his cufflinks, his shoelaces...

-- The Emperor from Curse Of The Golden Flower's presence is often announced by the jangle of one of his splendid golden suits (oh yeah, and a servant yelling "his majesty the Emperor arrives!")
-Justified of course by him being the Emperor!
+- The Emperor from Curse of the Golden Flower's presence is often announced by the jangle of one of his splendid golden suits (oh yeah, and a servant yelling "his majesty the Emperor arrives!")
+Justified of course by him being the Emperor of China!